The More Things Change, the More They Stay the Same

 Sarah – that’s the attitude that’s going to make Government 2.0 a reality.
 This is why I always say that those of us who are early-adopters should be embracing the opposing viewpoints, finding out their concerns and fears, and addressing them.
 That was my one criticism of Government 2.0 Camp this year – we didn’t have enough of the skeptics there.
 It would do us all well to look back every now and then and remember the lessons learned from the introduction of email and the Internet and apply those lessons to social media now.
 Keep up the good work – we can absolutely do it again!

-7. Mark Drapeau Says:
+9. Mark Drapeau Says:

 What’s new is the myraid social technologies enabling powerful organizing, co-creation, and collaboration without formal organizational structures.

-Stephen Buckley Reply:
+• Stephen Buckley Says:

 That’s “new”?